-Figure 3-10, Equalize Selections
+Figure 3-11, Charger Standby Selections

-3.2.10 TECH Menu
+3.2.11 TECH Menu

-• TECH: This menu provides access to 'read only' selections that are used to assist service technicians in troubleshooting.
-It provides access to system information.
+• TECH: This menu provides access to selections that are used to assist service technicians in troubleshooting.
+It provides access to read only system information along with a selection that allows all system settings to be returned to the original factory default values.

 Scroll to the end of the remote's menus until "TECH, Press ON" appears.
 Press the ON/OFF CHANGE button to access these selections.
-Continue to press the ON-OFF/CHANGE button to view each TECH menu item.
+Continue to press the ON/OFF CHANGE button to view each TECH menu item.